kr55/azure-elastic-jobs-manager-docs/docs/features/manage-schedule.md

 # Managing job schedule

 ## Overview
-The **Job Schedule Management** screen in Azure Elastic Jobs allows you to configure scheduling options for your jobs.
-Here's how to use it effectively:
+This section describes how to configure scheduling options for your jobs.

 ## Navigation
    - On the top panel, select `New Job` to open the job creation window.
 Click `Schedule` tab.